 How to Fill out the FAFSA

-FAFSA is the KEY!
+FAFSA is your TICKET!

-The Free Application for Federal Student Aid (FAFSA) is the key
+The Free Application for Federal Student Aid (FAFSA) is the

-will need financial aid, we recommend that you fill out a
+that you will need financial aid, we recommend that you fill out a

 FAFSA anyway - it's free.

 Prepare and submit your FAFSA as soon as possible after October